s-boardman/md-cv/index.md

 ## Currently

-I am in my final year of the NHS Scientist Training Programme, specialising in Bioinformatics (Genomics).
-In my day-to-day role I run and develop diagnostic pipelines for processing patient samples within the Genomic Diagnostics Laboratory.
-I also work with academic collaborators on bespoke research projects.
-Typically this involves analysing data from exome sequencing.
+I am a Clinical Scientist specialising in Bioinformatics (Genomics).
+In my day-to-day role I run and develop diagnostic pipelines for processing patient samples within the Leeds Genetics Laboratory.

-In collaboration with other clinical bioinformaticians I create and maintain scientific software for clinical use.
+I work in collaboration with other clinical bioinformaticians to create and maintain scientific software for clinical use.
 The main languages I use are Python and Perl.
 A key part of my job is communicating results to genetics clinical scientists and working in multi-disciplinary teams to design and implement new tests to improve the services available to patients.

-My main project is the design and validation of a new pipeline for copy number variation detection using low level whole genome sequencing.
-Implementing a novel technique has given me extensive experience evaluating software and developing new workflows which conform to ISO standards.

-As part of my training I completed an elective at the Haematology Molecular Diagnostics Service in Leeds Teaching Hospital Trust.
-I carried out a pilot study investigating the utility of targeted RNA-seq for expression analysis in Diffuse Large B-Cell Lymphoma patients.

 ## Employment

-`2013-`
+`2016-`
+__Leeds Genetics Laboratory__ Clinical Scientist (Bioinformatics: Genomics)

+Responsible for development and delivery of clinical bioinformatics services and working in collaboration with other Clinical Scientists to improve service delivery.

+Lead the provison of analytical pipelines and databases for Next Generation Sequencing testing.

+`2013-16`
-__Manchester Centre for Genomic Medicine__ Trainee Clinical Scientist (Bioinformatis: Genomics)
+__Manchester Centre for Genomic Medicine__ Trainee Clinical Scientist (Bioinformatics: Genomics)

 Co-Lead of diagnostic bioinformatic pipelines - responsible for day to day processing of clinical samples, pipeline maintenance, and developing new features.